Flexibility, learning and ownership: Hear from the practitioners

 Such results frameworks place too much importance on external actors and tend to ignore complex realities and the constant need for adaptation in the dynamic and multidimensional contexts in which democracy assistance takes place.
 But there are examples of instructive, learning-centred approaches to results management and evaluation designs that are underpinned by different logics.
 These approaches assume that the changes democracy assistance actors seek are political, complex, unpredictable and difficult to assess and measure.

 This is why, in 2014, 2015 and 2016, International IDEA hosted a series of workshops that brought together policy makers, practitioners and evaluators of democracy assistance from around the world.
 They met to discuss their experiences from using more flexible approaches to results management and evaluation with a view to support local ownership and mutual learning.
-Their experience was later captured and highlighted in the discussion paper Flexibility, learning and ownership: new trends in democracy assistance, results management and evaluation.
+Their experience was later captured and highlighted in the discussion paper Flexibility, learning and ownership: new trends in democracy assistance, results management and evaluation and a policy brief Flexibility, learning and ownership: Innovative results management and evaluations in democracy assistance.

 Below, the practioners share insights they have gained from their various perspectives on democracy assistance.